xpack/xpack-build-box/ubuntu/README-NATIVE.md

 Preferably add it to the tool bar, for convenient access.

-Some of the project Gits, like qemu.git, already includes the `.vscode` folder with preconfigured build and debug configurations.
+Some of the project Git repos, like qemu.git, already includes the `.vscode` folder with preconfigured build and debug configurations.